proxmox/ceph/ceph/doc/mgr/telemetry.rst

    ceph telemetry disable channel ident ceph telemetry disable channel perf

-Multiple channels can be enabled or disabled at the same time by running the following commands:
+Multiple channels can be enabled or disabled at the same time by running commands of the following form:

 .. prompt:: bash #